zammad/zammad-admin-documentation/system/integrations/smime/troubleshooting.rst

    .. figure:: /images/system/integrations/smime/troubleshooting-retry.png
       :alt: Screenshot of user prompt to retry decryption
-      :scale: 50%
+      :scale: 70%
       :align: center

 The 🔒 **Encrypt** button is disabled
-   * Have you added the recipient’s certificate?
+   * Have you added the recipient's certificate?
-   * Are you sure the recipient’s certificate is valid?
+   * Are you sure the recipient's certificate is valid?
    * Have you checked your ``production.log`` for more details?

-   .. warning:: If encryption doesn’t work in the composer, it won’t work in
+   .. warning:: If encryption doesn't work in the composer, it won't work in
       :doc:`triggers </manage/trigger>` or the :doc:`scheduler </manage/scheduler>` either!

 The ✅ **Sign** button is disabled